St. Charles Borromeo School

-St. Charles Borromeo School is a private Catholic school in Destrehan, Louisiana.
-It serves students from Pre-kindergarten to eighth grade.
+St. Charles Borromeo School is a private Catholic school in Destrehan, Louisiana, located on the 17-acre grounds of St. Charles Borromeo Catholic Church.
+It serves students from Pre-kindergarten to seventh grade.

 History

-In 1929, an elementary school and was built on the grounds of the St. Charles Borromeo Church.
-It was the first parochial school opened between New Orleans, Louisiana and Baton Rouge, Louisiana and was operated by the Sisters of the Congregation of the Immaculate Conception.
+In 1929, an elementary school and was built on the grounds of St. Charles Borromeo Catholic Church.
+It was the first parochial school opened between New Orleans and Baton Rouge, and it was operated by the Sisters of the Congregation of the Immaculate Conception.
 In 1948, a parochial high school, St. Charles Borromeo High School, opened on the site.

-In 1960, the Sisters of the Most Holy Sacrament took over operation of the schools and in 1978 the high school closed and moved to LaPlace, Louisiana becoming St. Charles Catholic High School.
+In 1960, the Sisters of the Most Holy Sacrament took over operation of the schools, and in 1978 the high school closed and moved to LaPlace, Louisiana becoming St. Charles Catholic High School.

-St. Charles Borromeo School is still located on the site of St. Charles Borromeo Church.
+St. Charles Borromeo School is still located on the site of St. Charles Borromeo Catholic Church.

-Campus

-The school is located on the 17 acre grounds of St. Charles Borromeo Church in Destrehan, Louisiana.